linuxacademyir/asterisk18-script/README.md

 asterisk -rx "reload"

+******** WARNING: the password in pjsip.conf is 1234 and you should change it to a more secure password in a production server

+THATS IT!!

-now navigate to yourdomain.com and start configuring webphone go to webphone settings > account :
+Now visit to yourdomain.com and start configuring webphone navigate to webphone settings > account :
 Asterisk server Address: yourdomain.com
 Websocket Port: 8089
 Websocket Path: /ws